milesChild/image-processing/ImageProcessing/README.md

 **ImageTextViewImpl class:**

-Implementation of the image view class which offers a primitive method of displaying user commands and their results as strings on the command line.
+Implementation of the processableImageImpl view class which offers a primitive method of displaying user commands and their results as strings on the command line.
 This class will accept orders from the controller in the form of strings to display to the user.

 ## Controller: